havejacket/york_masters/README.md

 # york_masters_arbitrage
 MSc project on arbitrage in Luno.

-Initial work is rudimentary and limited to exploring the Luno API and manual arbitrage trades.
+Initial work is limited to exploring the Luno API and quantifying arbitrage trades be extracting the cycle basis.